kaoengine/kao-visio-stencil/README.md

-# C4 Model Visio Stencil
+# Kao Visio Stencil
-Visio stencil with shapes for creating C4 Model diagrams.
+Visio stencil with shapes for creating Kaodiagrams.

 It comes in two variants: blue and blue/green (thanks to <a href="https://github.com/rabidgremlin">rabidgremlin</a>)